Our Guide to Glass Bottle Colours

-Blue glass
+Blue Glass

-Blue glass – commonly referred to as ‘true blue’ glass, differentiating the shade from aqua glass – is likely to have been developed in the late 1700s – a considerable time for innovation and invention with the beginning of the industrial revolution.
+Blue glass, commonly referred to as ‘true blue’ glass, differentiating the shade from aqua glass, is likely to have been developed in the late 1700s – a considerable time for innovation and invention with the beginning of the industrial revolution.

 While blue glass provides moderate protection against harmful UV rays, it is not as effective as alternative tinted glass colours such as amber glass.

 Blue glass bottles are popular for their attractive finish that makes products stand out on store shelves.
+They provide a premium look that is often associated with hydration and calmness as a popular option for aromatherapy, fragrance, and skincare products.

-Green glass
+Green Glass

 There are more shades of green bottle glass than any other bottle colour, including peacock green, apple green, jade green, emerald green and grass green.